pgnaleen/token-pool-service/README.md

 ### 6.3 Email Notifications

-Email notification is genarated according to the configurations when have wrong credentials and server connection lost.
+Email notification is generated according to the configurations when have wrong credentials and server connection lost.

+With this feature able to configure maximum retry attempts as well as time duration within two retry attempts.

+Email will be generated each retry attempt and once maximum retry limit reached.

+Configured mail address(es) will be received all mails generated.

 ### 7 Limitations
  HA not supported.
 Only single master node allowed to start.